mrehkopf/vcs/README.md

 \*As distributed with the VisionRGB-PRO driver package v8.1.2.

-To remove VCS's the dependency on RGBEasy, replace `CAPTURE_DEVICE_RGBEASY` with `CAPTURE_DEVICE_VIRTUAL` in [vcs.pro](vcs.pro).
+To remove VCS's the dependency on RGBEasy, replace `CAPTURE_BACKEND_RGBEASY` with `CAPTURE_BACKEND_VIRTUAL` in [vcs.pro](vcs.pro).
 This will also disable capturing, but will let you run the program without the Datapath drivers/dependencies installed.

 #### Datapath Vision

 On Linux, VCS uses the Datapath Vision driver to interface with Datapath capture devices.
 You'll need to download and install the kernel module driver from Datapath's website (and re-install it every time your kernel updates).

-To remove VCS's the dependency on the Datapath Vision driver, replace `CAPTURE_DEVICE_VISION_V4L` with `CAPTURE_DEVICE_VIRTUAL` in [vcs.pro](vcs.pro).
+To remove VCS's the dependency on the Datapath Vision driver, replace `CAPTURE_BACKEND_VISION_V4L` with `CAPTURE_BACKEND_VIRTUAL` in [vcs.pro](vcs.pro).
 This will also disable capturing, but will let you run the program without the drivers installed.

 ## Program flow